SCHOOL OF EDUCATION

 Graduate Programs in Education and Counseling

-The Master’s programs in Education accept students with personal commitment to the discipline who also meet the standards of scholarship.
+The master’s program in education accepts students with personal commitment to the discipline who also meet the standards of scholarship.
 With the exception of a degree in counseling, master’s candidates complete 12 credits of coursework in educational content and 12 credits in a selected emphasis field, as well as 12 credits in appropriate research methodologies.
-Educational leadership requires 15 credits in the content areas and 9 credits in a selected emphasis field.
+Educational leadership requires 15 credits in the content areas and nine credits in a selected emphasis field.

 Master of Arts in Counseling

 School counseling and rehabilitation counseling require a 48 semester-hour curriculum.
 The clinical mental health counseling and clinical rehabilitation counseling concentrations require a 60 semester-hour curriculum.
 All four concentrations require successful completion of coursework, internship experience, an exit exam, and a case presentation or professional paper.
 A vocational evaluation specialization is also available to rehabilitation students.

 The curriculum and instruction option offers graduate work in a variety of academic content fields with both elementary and secondary emphases.
 The emphasis fields available to curriculum and instruction students include the educational subjects of Reading, Technology Education, Early Childhood Education, TESOL, Bilingual Education, and Gifted Education; and Arts and Sciences subjects including music, art, English, Spanish, history, political science, chemistry, life science, mathematics, computer science, business, and human performance and sport.

 The master’s degree in education offers a variety of concentrations and emphases.
 The master of arts option in educational leadership prepares individuals for licensure in administration or to serve in leadership roles in higher education.

 The master of arts option in special education provides the opportunity to specialize in the areas of general special education, cognitive impairments, learning disabilities and emotional and behavioral disorders.